14th Bureau Meeting of the World Conference on Constitutional Justice (WCCJ) in Dominican Republic

 Delegations of Indonesia will attend the event on behalf of and as the representative of the AACC member countries.

-[UPCOMING EVENT] IX St. Petersburg Legal Forum in Russia
+[UPCOMING EVENT] International Conference of the Constitutional Court of the Russian Federation and IX St. Petersburg Legal Forum in Russia

 Opening Legal Year 2018 in Malaysia "Enhancing Access to Justice Through Judicial Transformation"